mvrquix/mvrquix.github.io/README.md

+# Pomodoro Timer

+This web app is a Pomodoro timer allows users to customize long and short break times, primary color and font.

+### `npm install`

+Installs app dependencies.

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.